 As impressive as its multiple drivers and state-of-the-art processing is, this soundbar never quite immerses the listener as effectively as a genuine surround sound system.
 It delivers remarkably deep bass and creates the illusion of overhead channels, but lacks any real presence at the rear.

 It's also massive, which rather defeats the idea of an unobtrusive solution to boost the sound quality of your TV, and it costs more than a decent multi-channel AV receiver and speaker package.
 However, if you're looking for the best single-box soundbar solution – you've found it.

 If you're not stuck on the idea of a single-box solution, the Samsung HW-Q90R is hard to beat.
 This impressive soundbar delivers a genuine 7.1.4 channel system thanks to three forward- two side- and two upward-firing drivers, a separate wireless subwoofer, and two wireless rear speakers that also include upward-firing drivers.
-It can decode Atmos and DTS:X, supports eARC, and passes Dolby Vision and HDR10+.
+It can decode Atmos and DTS:X and passes Dolby Vision and HDR10+.
 There are only two HDMI inputs, but the Q90R is less intrusive and considerably cheaper than the Sennheiser.